AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/String functions.md

 -   Examples

     ```
-    //A response header is added
+    //A response header is added.
     //X-DSL-TOSTRING: 123

     s = tostring(123)